kester-ng/Assignment-2/README.md

 A simple RESTFUL API to update and keep track of ingredients and how much it costs.
 It can also be food as well.
 Not really useful, but a simple demo for RESTFUL API with node.js, express and mongoDB.
 Used MongoDB Atlas to host online DB.

-DO TAKE NOT THAT BOTH LOCAL AND HEROKU SHARE THE SAME ONLINE DATABASE.
-EASIER TO SET UP THAT WAY!

 ### Setting up Locally

 1. Git clone the repository.
 Then at root folder, type `npm install` to install all the dependencies.